Recounting the Anti-Sterlite Protests in Tuticorin

 Cameraperson: Smitha TK

 Nelson Roy, 36, was staring into space.
-His leg was placed at an elevation and his brother and mother sat next to him, looking dazed.
+His leg was placed at an elevation as his brother and mother sat next to him, looking dazed.
 His arms had multiple clots, and the black and blue marks on his chest were visible through his vest.
+The stitches that closed up the bullet wound would take long to heal.

-Nelson was shot in his leg when he was standing in protest against the Sterlite plant in front of the Collectorate on 22 May, 2018.
-He still can’t fathom seeing his close friends gunned down.
+Nelson was shot in his leg when he was standing in protest against the Sterlite plant in front of the Collectorate on 22 May 2018.
+He still can’t fathom seeing his close friends being gunned down.

 Like Nelson, several lay injured in the casualty ward of the Tuticorin Government Hospital.